List of captive orcas: Stella

 In December 2010, Kamogawa announced they would be sending Stella and Bingo to the Port of Nagoya Public Aquarium as part of a breeding loan, where another female, Nami, was living at the time.
 However, Nami died in January 2011.
 After her death, it was found that both Lovey and Stella were pregnant.
-Since Kamogawa couldn’t support two killer whale births at once, Ran II was added to the list of whales to be transferred, under the condition that Kamogawa supplied experienced trainers and covered the costs of transport.
+Since Kamogawa could not support two killer whale births at once, Ran II was added to the list of whales to be transferred, under the condition that Kamogawa supplied experienced trainers and covered the costs of transport.

 On 14 December 2011, Stella, Bingo and Ran II were transferred to the Port of Nagoya Public Aquarium.
 Ran II was transported alone by truck and arrived there the same day.
 Stella and Bingo, however, were larger and had to be transported by ship.
 Their journey took two days but they eventually arrived on 16 December.
 Upon arrival at the aquarium, all three whales were initially kept in a smaller holding pool within the main pool complex.
 They were gradually introduced to the other pools until they felt comfortable enough to explore the entire complex.
 Stella continued her role as matriarch, and the three no longer participated in waterworks.

 In 2012, Stella gave birth to her fifth and youngest daughter, Lynn.
 She was very attentive to her, and they shared a close bond.
 In August 2014, Bingo died from pneumonia.
 This left Stella and her two daughters at the park for more than a year.
 However, in 2015, Ran II was transferred back to Kamogawa Sea World.
-That same day, Stella’s grandson, Earth, was transferred to the Port of Nagoya to take her place.
+That same day, Stella's grandson, Earth, was transferred to the Port of Nagoya to take her place.
 See the reasons for Earth's move under his own story.

 Stella and Lynn spent a lot of time with Earth and got along well with him.
 However, as Earth matured, Stella and Lynn were separated from him more often.
 The three were occasionally reunited, but it was usually Lynn who performed with Earth until his death in 2025.

 In March 2024, Stella moved to the new Kobe Suma Sea World.
 The day after her transfer, a video appeared showing Stella calling out for Lynn and making loud vocalizations.
 She stayed isolated at the park until Ran II was transferred to the facility a month later.
-Despite being separated for nearly a decade, the two got along well, seeming to still have a mother-calf relationship.
+Despite being separated for nearly a decade, the two got along well, seeming to still have a mother–calf relationship.
 The park officially opened to the public on 1 June 2024.
 Since Stella had not performed waterworks in Nagoya, she had to relearn the basics once she arrived at Kobe Suma.
 She and Ran II performed them on opening day and have continued doing them regularly.